salvioli/deep-banana/README.md

 A deep reinforcement learning agent that catches yellow bananas and avoids blue ones in a large square world simulated with Unity ML-Agents.

-This project is my solution to the navigation project of udacity's deep reinforcement learning nanodegree [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This project is my solution to the navigation project of udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 ## Project Details